nelsonkd/pot-bluemix-docs/Lab 1 - Install Node and API Connect/README.md

 10. A validation email will be sent out to the email address used at sign up.
 Click on the validation link and then you will have completed the sign up process and will be authenticated into the page.

-10. Once you are authenticated in, you can then Browse the `API Products` and see your `hello-world` product that is now published to your environment.
+10. Once you are authenticated in, you can then Browse the `API Products` and see your `notes` product that is now published to your environment.
 	![](https://github.com/ibm-apiconnect/pot-bluemix-docs/raw/master/img/lab1/26.png)

 11. At this point we will stop, as we will be building additional apis and services that will be published to the portal.

-	It should be noted that the hello-world application has more to it than we've shown in this lab.
+	It should be noted that the hnotes application has more to it than we've shown in this lab.
 You're encouraged to dig in and discover the custom method that's implemented.
 In future labs, we'll be doing more work in the Developer Portal.
 For instance we'll be customizing the portal theme, registering an application, subscribing to APIs and testing them from a separate consumer application.

 1. Close the `Firefox` web browser.
 If a warning is presented about closing multiple tabs, deselect the option to notify you in the future and click the `Close Tabs` button.